4001 Ptolemaeus: Physical characteristics

 In the SMASS classification, Ptolemaeus is a common, stony S-type asteroid, which is in agreement with the overall spectral type for members of the Flora family.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Ptolemaeus measures 4.641 kilometers in diameter and its surface has a high albedo of 0.392.
 Based on a generic magnitude-to-diameter conversion, assuming a Flora-type typical albedo of 0.24, the asteroid measures 5.0 kilometers for an absolute magnitude of 13.7.

 Rotation period

 As of 2018, no rotational lightcurve of Ptolemaeus has been obtained from photometric observations.
-The body's rotation period, poles and shape remain unknown.
+Its rotation period, poles and shape remain unknown.

 Naming

 This minor planet was named after 2nd-century Greco-Roman astronomer Ptolemy (Latin: "Ptolemaeus") by IAU's Minor Planet Names Committee.
 He is best known for his influential Almagest, a mathematical and astronomical treatise on the apparent motions of the stars and planetary paths.
 Its ideas dominated astronomy for 1200 years until Copernicus in the early Renaissance.
 The official naming citation was published by the Minor Planet Center on 21 November 1991 (M.P.C.
 19335).